symfony/symfony-docs/cookbook/logging/monolog.rst

 How to Rotate your Log Files
 ----------------------------

-Beware that log file sizes can grow very rapidly, leading to disk space exhaustion.
-This is specially true in the ``dev`` environment, where a simple request can generate hundreds of log lines.
-Consider using tools like the `logrotate`_ Linux command to rotate log files before they become a problem.
+Over time, log files can grow to be *huge*, both while developing and on production.
+One best-practice solution is to use a tool like the `logrotate`_ Linux command to rotate log files before they become too large.

-In case you cannot use a dedicated tool for rotating log files, consider using the special ``rotating_file`` handler defined by Monolog.
+Another option is to have Monolog rotate the files for you by using the ``rotating_file`` handler.
 This handler creates a new log file every day and can also remove old files automatically.
 To use it, just set the ``type`` option of your handler to ``rotating_file``:

 .. configuration-block::